leaningtech/browsercraft/README.md

 # Browsercraft

-This is a port of Minecraft to the web using [CheerpJ](https://labs.leaningtech.com/cheerpj).
+This is a proof of concept of Minecraft running unmodified in the browser, using [CheerpJ](https://labs.leaningtech.com/cheerpj).

+See [the website](https://browsercraft.cheerpj.com) for a live demo and more information.